Holiday Academy Forest school clubs Covid-19 Pandemic Policy and Procedures 2023

-- Please take care that the footwear is weather and mud proof – this is so important!
+- Ensure footwear is weather and waterproof – this is so important!

 - Be available to pick up your child throughout the day if required.

 Staff may be using Personal Protective Equipment (PPE) if this is their choice, and definitely when we need to administer first aid to a child the staff will use a face mask or visor and gloves.